fanf2/datez/README.md

 printed in UTC and in every timezone you listed, and in your local timezone (if possible).

-On Unix, the local timezone is discovered from the `TZ` environment variable, or by reading the symlink at `/etc/localtime`; it isn't an error if neither of those work, but you have to list your time zone explicitly.
+The local timezone is discovered from the `TZ` environment variable if that is set, or by an OS-specific mechanism; it isn't an error if neither of those work, but you have to list your timezone explicitly.

-On Windows `datez` gets the local timezone using Win32 `GetTimeZoneInformation()`, or falls back to trying the `TZ` environment variable.
+On Unix, `datez` reads the symlink at `/etc/localtime`.

+On Windows, `datez` calls Win32 `GetTimeZoneInformation()`.

 licence